r-shima/jackal_ros2_humble/README.md

 * Enter the subnet mask, which is 255.255.255.0
 * Click "Apply" to save changes
 * Toggle off the button next to the cable name and toggle it back on
+* Go to http://192.168.1.201.
+You should be able to see the Velodyne's web interface.

 In addition, you need to install the velodyne package.
 This can be done by running:
 ```